01-edu/public/subjects/a-new-purpose/README.md

 - `add2` which adds two arguments and returns the result.
 - `sub2` which substract two arguments and returns the result.
-- `mult2` which substract two arguments and returns the result.
-- `div2` which divides two arguments and returns the result.